CEP-Comwell/Linux-Sysadmin-Training/Module12_Proxmox_Virtual_Environment.md

 ### Network Configuration Fundamentals

+**⚠️ IMPORTANT NETWORK CONFIGURATION WARNING:**

+Before making any network changes in Proxmox VE, understand these critical points:

+1. **Never Edit `/etc/network/interfaces` Directly**: Proxmox manages this file automatically.
+Direct edits can:
+   - Cause network connectivity loss
+   - Be overwritten during updates
+   - Create conflicts with the web interface
+   - Make system recovery difficult

+2. **Use `/etc/network/interfaces.d/` Instead**: This directory is specifically designed for custom configurations:
+   - Configurations persist through updates
+   - Modular management is easier to troubleshoot
+   - No conflicts with Proxmox's automatic management
+   - Individual configurations can be enabled/disabled independently

+3. **Web Interface First**: Always try to use the Proxmox web interface for network changes when possible, as it ensures proper integration.

 **Default Network Setup:**
 - `vmbr0`: Default bridge connected to physical interface
 - Physical interfaces: `eno1`, `eth0`, etc.